Are Square Business Cards A Good Idea? Going Counterculture

 Moreover, the uniqueness of square business cards has further implications as well.

-That is, the person standing behind the company which the card advertises must be an original character.
+That is, the person standing behind the company whose card advertises must be an original character.

 The card refers to someone who is self-confident, knows what he is up to, and is determined to achieve it.